locokit/locokit/docs/concepts/block-types.md

 ### ActionButton

-Display a button which that triggers a process and/or redirects.
+Display a button which triggers a process and/or redirects.

 It should be placed in a details page i.e. a page linked to a single record, allowing for example to deactivate or not the button depending on the value of a view field of this record.